 To resolve this problem, tenant admins must make sure to sync the LastPasswordChangeTimestamp attribute.
 Syncing this attribute improves the user experience and security status.

 This setting can be made on the user object by using PowerShell or through Azure AD Connect.

-- Run the Connect command to sign in to your Azure AD admin account.
-Run this command each time you start a new session.
+- Run the Connect command to sign in to your Azure AD admin account every time that you start a new session:

-3. Set the LastPasswordChangeTimestamp attribute using the following commands.
+- Set the StsRefreshTokensValidFrom attribute by using the following commands:

 Azure AD Connect syncs this attribute by default.
 However, Azure AD Connect can be configured to sync or not sync this attribute either by using the attribute filtering feature or by disabling the out-of-box synchronization rules.

 Using the Azure AD app and attribute filtering feature